How Much is SEO?

 SEO should be viewed as a fuel to your online presence and not a be-all and end-all for your business.

 Afterall a successful SEO is only one part of becoming a successful business.
-You also need to have a great product, great service, great sales, and after-sales process
+You also need to have a great product, excellent service, high sales, and after-sales process

-Even done perfectly, Google takes the time to recognize these efforts.
+Even done correctly, Google takes the time to recognize these efforts.

 in today’s world, it is no longer a question of “Should I Invest in SEO?” but “How much am I willing to spend on SEO?”